BiasBusters: Uncovering and Mitigating Tool Selection Bias in Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) have transformed natural language processing, achieving near-human performance on tasks ranging from code generation to creative writing~\citep{comprehensive, surpasshuman}.
 Yet LLMs cannot directly act in the world: they cannot query databases, fetch live information, or invoke external services.
 Additionally, their knowledge remains frozen at training time, leaving them prone to ``hallucinations'' when asked about events beyond their cutoff~\citep{hallucination}.
 Augmenting LLMs with external ``tools'' / APIs addresses these shortcomings by allowing models to delegate specialized functions to dedicated services \citep{surveytool}.
 It endows LLMs with the ability to act, a core capability often associated with LLM \textit{agents} \citep{agents-survey}.
-A crucial step within the typical tool-usage pipeline is the multi-stage tool-selection process: given an instruction to the LLM, (i) retrieve a short list of the most relevant candidate tools based on the user query (with, e.g., highest semantic similarity) from a potentially large database of tools, (ii) insert their metadata into the prompt, (iii) have the LLM reason and pick one to solve (one of) the necessary user task(s).
+A crucial step within the typical tool-usage pipeline is the multi-stage tool-selection process: given an instruction to the LLM, (i) retrieve a short list of the most relevant candidate tools based on the user query (with, e.g., highest semantic similarity) from a potentially large database of tools, (ii) insert their metadata into the prompt, (iii) have the LLM reason and pick one to solve (one of) the necessary user task(s) (see Appendix~\ref{app:explain-tool-usage} covering the entire tool-usage pipeline).
 However, this process introduces a new challenge: bias (see Figure \ref{fig:problem}).
 An LLM may prefer certain tools not for their relevance or accuracy, but because of superficial metadata, i.e., tool names, descriptions, or prompt ordering.
 Such bias can degrade user experience by repeatedly selecting slow or unreliable services and can, therefore, also inflate operational costs.
 Additionally, under pay-per-request pricing for tool use, consider the scenario where such biases are systematic across frontier LLMs: if they consistently favor tools from a single provider, this creates major market unfairness, disadvantaging competing providers offering functionally equivalent services~\citep{rapidapi, aws}.
+See Appendix~\ref{app:consequences} covering the consequences of tool-selection bias in more detail.